 Assume that you are in the solution mode and type the following in the Fluent console to set velocity inlet properties:

 This command instigates a sequence of prompts in the console.
-Assume that you respond to each prompt in turn as follows:
+Assume that your responses to each prompt are as follows:

 velocity-inlet-5 () temperature no 293.15 quit

 The following code yields the same result but specifies all arguments in one call: